Nilotaviano/SlackCryptoAlerts/README.md

   * Returns the current price from coinmarketcap, optionally converting it to a target currency
   * Example: /currency ripple USD

-## Setup
-To use this bot, the following environment variables are needed:
-* PORT: The port in which the server will run
-* DB_NAME: The name which will be used to persist the database
-* ALERTS_WEBHOOK_URL: Webhook which will be used to send messages for triggered alerts
-* EXCHANGES_WEBHOOK_URL: Webhook which will be used to send messages for executed orders
 ## Tips

 #### BTC: